tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

 # Lwtreslib: an Lwt- and Result-friendly addition/replacement for the Stdlib

-The OCaml's Stdlib modules are orthogonal: each define their own data-type and a set of functions operating on this data-type. `Result` for `result`, `Option` for `option`, `List` for `list`, etc. This orthogonality provides a high expressive power for a low lines-of-code count.
+The OCaml's Stdlib modules are orthogonal: each define their own datatype and a set of functions operating on this datatype. `Result` for `result`, `Option` for `option`, `List` for `list`, etc. This orthogonality provides a high expressive power for a low lines-of-code count.
 E.g.,